“Real Madrid was at the top of my list of priorities”

 “It is a special match.
 Not only for me, for the whole team and for the whole country“, he pointed.

-“The players come up and ask me how to deal with some situations, but there are also footballers in the team who have played at the highest level.
-I am not worried because we are a team with a lot of quality“.
+“Players come up and ask me how to deal with some situations, but there are also footballers in the team who have played at the highest level.
+I’m not worried because we are a team with a lot of quality“.

 Alaba, who has two assists in this European Championship, confirmed that the Austrian team knelt on the grass at Wembley as a gesture against racism.